bugdemons/test-automation-template/README.md

 #### - Running selenoid

-WARN! be sure prots 8080 and 4444 are available on your machine (You do not use any other services on those ports) If they are not then change mapping accordingly in [docker-compose.yaml](docker-compose.yml) to some free ports.
+WARN! be sure ports 8080 and 4444 are available on your machine (You do not use any other services on those ports) If they are not then change mapping accordingly in [docker-compose.yaml](docker-compose.yml) to some free ports.

 If you have docker installed you can use `docker-compose up` to configure selenoid with newest (latest) version of